by Mark Mason

 They sat in his car, recovering their breath, and started to calm down a little.
 After a minute or so, Amanda still felt anxious and anrgy and perplexed.

 “I guess I’ve got you to thank for saving my life…I’d have been in there,” she said, blinking back tears.

 “Huh!
 If more members of Congress had taken me seriously, like you did, maybe the bombing could have been prevented.
 I sat there for over an hour while two congressmen didn’t show up.”

 “Really?
 But that’s not surprising.
 I thought you were a crank myself.
 But some niggling feeling—call it intuition—told me I ought to meet you anyway.”

 “Then I’d say your intuition saved your life.”

-“So, how did you know this was going to happen?”
+“So, how did you know this would happen?”

 “I was tipped off.
 I wasn’t told exactly when, just that it would be soon…Hundreds of people must have died in there.”

 “Yes…And quite a few of them my friends.
+I was just thinking of a couple of my best friends in the House.
+I hope they made it!
+But there are lots of others, too.
 Even if you don’t agree with them politically, you get to know them.
 And after all, they are people—and every person is precious.
 A lot of them will be gone forever, and even more…injured.
 I don’t even want to think about what it’s like in there.
 If there was something I could do I’d go right back now, but I know the emergency crews will be there.
 I would just be in the way, and need to be rescued myself.
 I just have to accept feeling helpless.”

 “And me, too.”